 FEDERAL RESERVE WATCH

-Forecasting Federal Reserve policy changes in coming months… The latest rhetoric from the Fed has Wall Street convinced there won’t be another rate hike this year.
-Hmmm….
+Forecasting Federal Reserve policy changes in coming months… Virtually no one on Wall Street sees the Fed touching rates at this week’s FOMC meet.
+Same goes for the two confabs after that.
 Note: In the lower chart, a 1% probability of change is a 99% probability the rate will stay the same.

 Current Fed Funds Rate: 2.25%-2.50%